Helenel430/Quality-Classifier-Model/README.md

 ## Project Organization
 #### Quality-Classifier-Model/
 - README.md (information for users)
+- conv_layers.py (script for model with convolutional layers)
 - image_quality_dataset.py (script for dataset handling)
+- linear_layers.py (script for model with linear layers)
-- main.py (script for training and testing loops)
+- main.py (script for training and testing loops on a ResNet-50 model)
 - requirements.txt	(installations needed)
-- transfer_learning_resnet.py (script for ResNet model definition)
+- transfer_learning_resnet.py (script for ResNet-50 model definition)

 ## Workflow
 From a raw video of a freely moving mouse: